Demystifying Action Space Design for Robotic Manipulation Policies: Experimental Setup

 \textbf{Evaluation Protocol for Real-World Experiments.} For the real-world experiments, we designed a curriculum consisting of four manipulation tasks: \texttt{Touch Cube}, \texttt{Pick Up Cup}, \texttt{Pick and Place Cup}, and \texttt{Bimanual Cube Transfer}.
 These tasks are characterized by increasing contact richness, temporal horizons, and coordination requirements.
 Detailed task descriptions are provided in Appendix~\ref{appendix:tasks}.
 To ensure reproducibility and statistical significance, we implement a rigorous evaluation protocol to ensure spatial coverage.
 Specifically, the robot's workspace is uniformly partitioned into a $6 \times 6$ grid.
 Both data collection and testing procedures strictly adhere to this protocol by initializing object positions uniformly across these grids, thereby mitigating potential distribution shifts between training and evaluation.
 For each real-world experiment, we report progress score based on three independent trials, where each trial comprises 10 individual rollouts.

-\textbf{Evaluation Protocol for Simulation.} We adopt the AgileX embodiment within RoboTwin 2.0 simulation environment and select a subset of 10 tasks from the 50 officially provided tasks.
+\textbf{Evaluation Protocol for Simulation.} We adopt the AgileX embodiment within RoboTwin 2.0 simulation (hard mode) and select a subset of 10 tasks from the 50 officially provided tasks.
 Aligned with our real-world evaluation protocol, we report the average success rate across three independent trials, with each trial consisting of 10 rollouts per task.